mark-1214/Tomatometer-Predictions/README.md

 </p>

 ## Methods
-All methods can be seen in the [Predicting Tomatometer Scores](./Predicting_Tomatometer_Scores.ipynb) notebook
+All methods can be seen in the [Predicting Tomatometer Scores](./Predicting_Tomatometer_Scores.ipynb) notebook.

+####Method #1:

-Using both numerical and categorical columns in the dataset, predict Tomatometer Rating with Random Forest Regressor (RFR) model.
+Using both numerical and categorical columns in the dataset, predict Tomatometer Rating and Tomatometer Status with Random Forest Regressor (RFR) model.

+Mean Absolute Error used for scoring Tomatometer Rating predictions.

+Accuracy Score used for scoring Tomatometer Status predictions.

 Preprocessing data:

 One Hot Encoding applied to the categorical columns used in the model (Rating and Genre), which were selected based off their low cardinality.
-MinMaxScaler was applied to the numerical columns (Runtime, Release Month, and Budget).
+MinMaxScaler applied to the numerical columns (Runtime, Release Month, and Budget).

+Results:

+####Method #2:

+Using the Description (or plot) column in the dataset, predict Tomatometer Tomatometer Status with different Natural Language Processing techniques.